slact/nchan/README.md

   arguments: 1
   default: `\n`
   context: server, location, if
   > Message separator string for the http-raw-stream subscriber.
-Automatically terminated with a newline character.
+Automatically terminated with a newline character if not explicitly set to an empty string.

 - **nchan_subscriber_info**
   arguments: 0